-The Water Working Group has been looking at the perils of water privatization in American cities.
-We have learned about an attempt to privatize water in Atlanta (GA), Akron (OH), and now another attempt in Highland Park (MI).
-We are sure there are many more!
-Water privatization means higher water costs, job losses, worse service, environmental degradation and other problems.
+The Water Working Group has researched the perils of water privatization in American cities.
+We have learned about attempts to privatize water in Atlanta (GA), Akron (OH), and Highland Park (MI).
+We are sure there have been many more!
+Water privatization means higher water costs, job losses, worse service, environmental degradation, and other problems.

-For the last fifteen years, private water corporations have begun targeting American cities for privatization.
+For the last twenty years, private water corporations have begun targeting American cities for privatization.
 Forces supportive of privatization cite economic efficiency as one of its biggest selling points.

 Ways You Can Help

 - Build a rain garden

 - Create places for water to soak into the ground

 - Avoid the use of pesticides and insecticides